shadowga/website/_docs/1/b-servrules.md

 These offenses can result in a twenty-four-hour ban or greater.
 They may also result in permanent ban if repeated noticeably by the same player.

- - Purpously crashing or corrupting any world on the server in any way.
+ - Purposely crashing or corrupting any world on the server in any way.
  - Mass griefing or "unrecoverable actions", mostly occurring in WorldEdit.
  - Flooding the server with chat messages, accounts, or using DDOS/DOS methods against the server.
  - Using harmful hack client methods (crash books, forceop signs, etc.) against a player or the server.
  - Using harmful items (crash potions, crash chests, etc.) against a player or the server.
  - Posing or attempting to log in as admins or known players.
- - Using collected or "spambot" accounts (this includes accounts recieved from alt dispensers) to log in.
+ - Using collected or "spambot" accounts (this includes accounts received from alt dispensers) to log in.
  - Bypassing ban with an alternate account, and/or bypassing IP ban with a proxy/VPS.
  - Referring or linking to malicious, pornographic, or hate content in chat (you can PM someone with their consent).
  - Committing rogue activity as a higher rank or administrator (this includes abuse, or breaking rules with knowledge).